blocklet/blocklet-site/developer/docs/pages/reference/blocklet-sdk/index.md

-  dataDir, // the data dir of the blocklet cacheDir, // the cache dir of the blocklet mode, // in which mode the blocklet is running
+  dataDir, // the data dir of the blocklet cacheDir, // the cache dir of the blocklet mode, // in which mode the blocklet is running preferences, // blocklet preferences
 } = env;
 ```

+Please reference [Blocklet Preferences](/how-to/preferences) for how to change the structure and value in `env.preferences`.

 ### mode